rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

 Choosing what files to ignore
 ``````````````````````````````

-Git uses the .gitignore file to black-list specific files or even entire directories from being captured into version control.
+Git uses the :code:`.gitignore` file to black-list specific files or even entire directories from being captured into version control.
 This helps keep the repository size small and only commit files that are necessary to reproduce the environment.
 As a rule of thumb the following should be excluded from your commits:

 * Any IDE settings (the :code:`./.vscode/` directory )
 * Auto-generated files (:code:`*.pyc`, file backups etc.)